piyushfgk/ci3play/README.md

 - Genarated App Password in accounts.google.com to send email from my gmail account which has 2 step verification enabled
 - Added email functionality to send
 - Verify emailed token to activate new registered user
+- User already logged then email verify link should destroy current session and then verify email

 **31/07/2020 07:00 Hrs**
 - Using Bootstrap 5 svg icons